 - 1. Growth in the City should be paced by the City's ability to provide services. - 2.
 Retain a lighting ordinance which preserves a dark sky. - 3.
-Retain a City Policy for moderate income housing as required by state law. - 4.
-Retain zones allowing homes on 8,000, 10,000 and 12,000 square foot lots. - Retain a Planned Unit Development (PUD) ordinance in the City Code.
-Encourage, owner-occupied, single-family units in a PUD.
-Require open space in PUDs. - 6.Retain a conditional use permit for a kennel license (the keeping of three or more dogs).
-Include sitting review and guidelines for dog enclosures. - 6.
-Allow the creation of a residential estate zone. - 7.
-Any additional land annexed East of 1000 East should have allowances for a recreational park. - 8.
-Any additional land annexed west of 1000 East, South of 600 South and east of River Heights Elementary school should have allowances for a recreational park. - 2.4.2 Goal: Newly annexed areas of the city should maintain an agricultural atmosphere until the owners request further development.
+Retain zones allowing homes on 8,000, 10,000 and 12,000 square foot lots. - 4.
+Consider developing a senior citizen PUD that could serve those 55 and above.
+Retain a Planned Unit Development (PUD) ordinance in the City Code.
+Encourage owner-occupied, single-family units in a PUD.
+Require open space in PUDs. - 5.
+Allow the creation of a residential estate zone. - 6.
+Any additional land annexed East of 1000 East should have allowances for a recreational park. - 2.4.2 Goal: Newly annexed areas of the city should maintain an agricultural atmosphere until owners request further development.

-- 1. All newly annexed areas land shall continue to come into the City zoned for agricultureal use or greenbelt/open space. - 2.
-Allow parcels smaller than five acres in size to be annexed into River Heights under the agricultural zone.

-2. is redundant, no harm keeping it, but it is covered in 1. - 2.4.3 Goal: Maintain an attractive, aesthetically pleasing community with open spaces available for public use.
+- 1. All newly annexed land shall continue to come into the City zoned agricultural. - 2.
+Allow parcels smaller than five acres in size to be annexed into River Heights under the agricultural zone. - 2.4.3 Goal: Maintain an attractive, aesthetically pleasing community with open spaces available for public use.